 Recently at a wedding reception I was trying to talk to a gentleman who was sitting at the same table as me.
 Unfortunately, there was a woman sitting between us carrying on a conversation with someone else sitting on my other side.
 With all the commotion of the reception in the background, the conversation was difficult to begin with.
 Having another discussion taking place between us though made our conversation impossible.
 What we had was crosstalk!

 Crosstalk during a conversation can be very annoying, but crosstalk on your PCB layout can be disastrous.
 If not corrected, crosstalk can cause your finished circuit board to either not work at all, or it may be plagued by intermittent problems.
-Let’s take a look at what crosstalk is and what you can do to prevent it.
+Let’s take a look at what crosstalk is and how to reduce crosstalk in pcb design.

 What is crosstalk in high speed PCB designing?